 (iv) investigation and punishment of any form of violence or threat against defenders;

-(v) adoption and implementation of programmes, in consultation with potential beneficiaries, that are well resourced and have inbuilt coordination mechanisms which ensure that adequate protection measures are provided to defenders at risk whenever necessary.
+(v) adoption and implementation of programs, in consultation with potential beneficiaries, that are well-resourced and have inbuilt coordination mechanisms which ensure that adequate protection measures are provided to defenders at risk whenever necessary.

 Read the full statement here